Silvio Denz

-Silvio Werner Denz (born 14 September 1956 in Basel, Switzerland) is a Swiss entrepreneur and art collector.
-He worked for various companies in Switzerland and the United States in finance, retail and marketing.
-The Swiss business magazine Bilanz ranks him among the 300 wealthiest Swiss citizens and among the 100 most important figures of the Swiss economy.
+Silvio Werner Denz (born 14 September 1956) is a Swiss businessman and art and wine collector.
+In the past, he worked for various companies in Switzerland and the United States in the areas of finance, retail and marketing.
+He is primarily known for his ventures in the hospitality and luxury industry.
+He acquired Lalique in 2008 and in 2022 Florhof, a historic property in the old town of Zürich, together with Peter Spuhler.
+This will reopen as Villa Florhof, a Lalique hotel.
+The Swiss business magazine Bilanz ranks him among the 300 wealthiest Swiss citizens and the 100 most important figures of the Swiss economy.